 - Add the kombu, wingtips and bones to a pressure cooker and cover with 10 cups of water.
 Bring it to a boil uncovered, then skim off the scum that floats to the top.
 Continue skimming until you don't see any more scum.
-Remove the kombu and discard, then add the fried leeks, ginger and garlic.
-Seal the lid, then cook under high pressure for 1.5 hours.
+Remove the kombu and discard.
+Drain the fried leeks, ginger and garlic and add them to the pressure cooker.

 - When the stock is done cooking, let it cool to room temperature.
 Pour it through a large strainer into a large bowl.
 Squeeze the solids with your hands to extract as much liquid as possible.
 You'll notice that the liquid starts turning a creamy white.
 This is what gives the soup its body so be sure you get every last drop.
 Pour the strained soup through an extra fine sieve (such as a tea strainer) into a clean container.
 You can either stop here and refrigerate the stock or keep going.

 - If you refrigerated the stock, it should be fairly easy to scrape off the excess fat with a spoon.
 If not, use a fat skimmer to skim off the extra fat and set the fat aside.
 In either case, you want to leave a little fat behind.
 Measure your the soup.
 You should have about 6 cups, if you have more, you should boil it down to 6 cups, if you have less, add water.